Know the Laws: Virginia

-WomensLaw.org strongly recommends that you get in touch with a domestic violence advocate in your community for more information on gun laws in your area.
-Go to the VA Where to FInd Help page to find help.
+WomensLaw.org strongly recommends that you get in touch with a domestic violence advocate or lawyer in your community for more information on gun laws in your state.
+To find an agency, please go to the VA Where to Find Help page to find help.

 Guns and Criminal Convictions

 back to topIf the abuser has been convicted of a crime, can s/he keep or buy a gun?

 Under Virginia law, people convicted of certain crimes cannot get a permit to carry a concealed handgun.
 A person is disqualified from getting a permit if s/he:

 - has been convicted of, or has a charge pending for, a felony;*

 - was convicted of, or has a charge pending for, any assault, assault and battery, sexual battery, discharging of a firearm, or brandishing of a firearm within the past three years;*1